frankheat/offsecnotes/content/web/vulnerabilities/host-header-injection.md

 ### Routing-based SSRF

-If load balancers and reverse proxies are misconfigured to forward requests based on an unvalidated Host header, you can exploit this to reroute requests to any system you choose -> exploit this to have access internal-only systems.
+If load balancers and reverse proxies are misconfigured to forward requests based on an invalid Host header, you can exploit this to reroute requests to any system you choose -> exploit this to have access internal-only systems.

 **Detection**